2.0

 • 60,000 miles

 The contact owns a 2017 Ford Escape.
-The contact stated that while driving on the highway at 65 MPH, the engine hesitated prior to stalling and the check engine warning light illuminated.
-The contact proceeded to pull over onto the side of the road, where the contact attempted to restart the vehicle but failed.
-The vehicle was towed to a local dealer where it was diagnosed that the engine was blown, due to coolant intrusion, and that the engine would need to be replaced.
+The contact stated that while starting the vehicle, the vehicle hesitated to start as intended; however, the vehicle then functioned as needed after being started.
+The contact stated that the check engine warning light was illuminated.
+Upon further investigation, the vehicle was scanned and diagnosed with a misfire in cylinder #4, due to coolant intrusion.
+The vehicle was taken to a local dealer, where it was diagnosed with coolant intrusion into the engine.
 The vehicle was not repaired.
-The manufacturer was notified of the failure.
-The approximate failure mileage was 60,000.
+The manufacturer was not made aware of the failure.
+The failure mileage was approximately 60,000.

 Escape